 However, it’s worth noting that body recomposition is a slow process.
 You can’t expect to see significant changes in a short amount of time.
 It’s also important to note that the more experienced you are, the harder it is to achieve body recomposition.

-It usually requires a combination of resistance training, cardiovascular exercise, and a healthy diet that provides the necessary nutrients for muscle growth and recovery.
+Losing fat and gaining muscle at the same time usually requires a combination of resistance training, cardiovascular exercise, and a healthy diet that provides the necessary nutrients for muscle growth and recovery.
 The key to successful body recomposition is to maintain a caloric deficit to lose fat while providing your body with sufficient protein and nutrients to support muscle growth.

 The Science Behind Losing Fat and Gaining Muscle